URBREATH/15-minutes-city/README.md

 o	Data download: Downloads street networks and Points of Interest (PoIs), filtered by mode of transport (walking or biking) and category.

-o	Proximity computation: Calls computo to calculate travel times to PoIs for each hexagonal tile and computes the proximity index.
+o	Proximity computation: Calls computo to calculate walking times to PoIs for each hexagonal tile and computes the proximity index.

 o	Output saving.